marcammann/CSMapper/README.md

 ## Description

-In the world of mapping JSON, the API may change at any time and CSMapper is the simplest solution to this problem.
-As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environemnt by mapping of KVO compliant objects, to KVO compliant objects via simple plist configuration files.
+In the world of mapping JSON to our data model, the API may change at any time, and CSMapper is the simplest solution to solve this problem.
+As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environment by mapping of KVO compliant objects, to KVO compliant objects via simple plist configuration files.

 ## Features

-* Extremelty fast, flexible, and lightweight on memory consumption
+* Extremelty Fast, Flexible, and Lightweight
-* Map KVO compliant objects, to KVO compliant objects via plist configuration
+* Maps KVO compliant objects via plist configuration
-* Mapping Inheritance
+* Supports Mapping Inheritance
-* Flexible runtime transformations
+* Flexible Runtime Transformations
+* Compound Property Mappings

 # Using CSMapper

 ##Basic Use

 Let's look at a basic example below with a class definition, a JSON response, and a plist mapping file associated with the class.

 ### Example